bvaughn/react-virtualized/docs/Grid.md

       // This contains :offset (left) and :size (width) information for the cell let columnDatum = columnSizeAndPositionManager.getSizeAndPositionOfCell(columnIndex)

+      // Be sure to adjust cell position in case the total set of cells is too large to be supported by the browser natively.
+      // In this case, Grid will shift cells as a user scrolls to increase cell density. let left = columnDatum.offset + horizontalOffsetAdjustment
+      let top = rowDatum.offset + verticalOffsetAdjustment

+      // The rest of the information you need to render the cell are contained in the data.
+      // Be sure to provide unique :key attributes. let key = `${rowIndex}-${columnIndex}`
+      let height = rowDatum.size
+      let width = columnDatum.size

       // Now render your cell and additional UI as you see fit.
-      // Be sure to provide unique :key attributes.
       // Add all rendered children to the :renderedCells Array.
     }
   }